jmccreight/wrf_hydro_tests/README.md

 ## The candidate ##

-The *candidate* is the most important aspect for new users to master.
+*The candidate is the most important aspect for new users to master*.
 The candidate is ALL the necessary parts to take a test.
-The candidate consists of two files:
+The particulars of the candidate are recorded in two files:

 1. Machine specification file: nearly static for a given machine.
 1. Candidate specification file: the more dynamic parts.